How do singing bowls work?

-One of the most important criteria in explaining the sound characteristics of a singing bowl is the speed of its pulsations (its modulations, or “beats”).
+One of the most important criteria in explaining the sound characteristics of a Himalayan singing bowl is the speed of its pulsations (its modulations, or “beats”).

-The key point is that each Himalayan singing bowl produces several “wavy” fluctuating tones at the same time and that each tone within that complex creates — and is affected by — every other modulations!
+The key point is that each Himalayan singing bowl produces several “wavy” fluctuating tones at the same time and that each tone within that complex creates — and is affected by — every other modulation!

 Let's call these modulations “beats,” or "the pulse of the bowl".
 Several pulsating layers of a different pitch (fundamental and overtones) inhabit the acoustic space as soon as a bowl is struck.
 Each pulsating tone interlaced with every other and form magical sonic patterns.
 Various pulsations from a single bowl may be fast or slow; some hardly noticeable.